Skip to content

 • Waiting too long to apply.
 Apply when you need help, even if one paper is missing.
 Ask how to send the missing proof.

 • Assuming all help is open.
-Housing waitlists, utility funds, and local charity funds can close when money runs out.
+Housing waitlists, utility funds, and charity funds can close when money runs out.

 • Driving far without calling.
 Rural offices, clinics, and pantries may have limited hours.
 Call first when possible.